tpaviot/ProcessScheduler/docs/pinedo.md

 | 3    | 6  | 3  | 11 |
 | 4    | 5  | 5  | 10 |

-This can be represented by the following python code:
+This can be represented by the following Python code:

 ```py
 problem = ps.SchedulingProblem(name="PinedoExample3.2.5")